 Nashville and Memphis | Tennessee

-Nashville claims fame as the birthplace of Country music – so much so that the city's name is actually a metonym for the Country music industry.
-Renowned for its ‘rhinestone’ country sound, Nashville hosts the world-famous CMA Music Festival and “Country Music’s Biggest Night” the CMA Awards, every year.
+Nashville claims fame as the birthplace of Country music—so much so that the city's name is actually a metonym for the Country music industry.
+Renowned for its ‘rhinestone’ country sound, Nashville hosts the world-famous CMA Music Festival and “Country Music’s Biggest Night” the CMA Awards.

-Celebrated as the hometown of the King, Elvis Presley, Memphis is considered the spiritual home of Rock ’n’ Roll and the Blues.
+Celebrated as the hometown of Elvis Presley, Memphis is considered the spiritual home of Rock ’n’ Roll and the Blues.
 Other notable musicians like Jerry Lee Lewis, Johnny Cash, Roy Orbison, Isaac Hayes and B.B.
-King also all got their start in Memphis in the 1950s-60s.
+King also got their start in Memphis in the 1950s-60s.

 Nashville Music Landmarks

-Grand Ole Opry: The world’s most famous Country music gig venue, which has helped establish Nashville as the centre of the Country Music recording industry.
+Grand Ole Opry: The world’s most famous Country music gig venue that has helped establish Nashville as the centre of the Country Music recording industry.